Pass the safe act

 Message your U.S. Senators & upload your screenshots.

-• Entry into prizes drawn monthly (2 Senators= 2 entries)
+• Monthly prize entries (2 Senators= 2 entries)